Anal Cancer Prevention

 HIV infection/AIDS

-Being infected with human immunodeficiency virus (HIV) is a strong risk factor for anal cancer.
-HIV is the cause of acquired immunodeficiency syndrome (AIDS).
+Being infected with HIV is a strong risk factor for anal cancer.
+HIV is the cause of AIDS.
 HIV weakens the body's immune system and its ability to fight infection.
-HPV infection of the anus is common among patients who are HIV-positive.
+HPV infection of the anus is common among people who are HIV positive.

-Studies show that intravenous drug use or cigarette smoking may further increase the risk of anal cancer in patients who are HIV-positive.
+Studies show that intravenous drug use or cigarette smoking may further increase the risk of anal cancer in people who are HIV positive.

 Immunosuppression